A resource-efficient method for repeated HPO and NAS problems: Experiments

-\textbf{Predictive performance comparison.} The results of these experiments show that the performance of RUSH are on par with the performance of SH, with differences in the order of the standard deviation on most datasets and tiny advantages for one or the other in the other cases.
+The results in Table~\ref{tab:acc} show that the performance of RUSH are on par with the performance of SH, with differences in the order of the standard deviation on most datasets and tiny advantages for one or the other in the other cases.
 A similar trend can be observed for HB-RUSH and HB.
-The standard deviation values are reported in Appendix~\ref{a:std}.
+The standard deviation values are reported in Appendix~\ref{a:std} and, while some variance is present, it does not seem to prevent the usage of this method in real-world applications.
 Autorange(BB) displays a trend of slightly better results, but for most datasets the differences are in the order of the standard deviation.
-It is important to observe that RUSH performance are on-par also on BALMIX, which is an heterogeneus set of tasks.
-Another experiment providing evidence of the robustness of RUSH is available in Appendix~\ref{a:negativetransfer}.
-Results showing the robustness of RUSH performances to the choice of the total budget are available in Table~\ref{a:diffbudget}.
+It is important to observe that RUSH performance are on-par also on BALMIX, which is an heterogeneous set of tasks.
+Results showing the robustness of RUSH performances to the choice of the budget are available in Appendix~\ref{a:diffbudget}.